 Such costs generally include interest expenses related to acquisition debt.
-However, in recent case law the tax deductibility of interest expenses in the context of a debt push down has been successfully challenged by the tax authorities.
-Moreover, the new interest deduction limitation rule (see 8.2 Earnings stripping rules) and the debt-to-equity ratio of 5:1 should be observed.
+However, in recent case law, the tax deductibility of interest expenses in the context of a debt push down has been successfully challenged by the tax authorities.
+Moreover, the new interest deduction limitation rule (see under 5 below) and the debt-to-equity ratio of 5:1 should be observed.
 Certain exceptions exist.